mnislam01/mnislam01/README.md

 ### Hi, I'm Nazrul 👋:smiley:

 I’m a backend developer.
-I currently work as a :rocket: Software Engineer at :office: Binate Solution Ltd.
+I currently work as a Software Engineer at Binate Solution Ltd.

 - :computer:  Currently building the backend of an enterprise software with Python.
 - 🤓  Learning Go, Rust, JavaScript, VueJs, NuxtJs.